AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 !!!
 Important

-    To use the certificate and private key with Coiote DM you must specify a common name that is the same as the client endpoint name.
+    To use the certificate and private key with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.

 ```
 openssl ecparam -name secp256r1 -out ecparam.der